 Since becoming a photographer Nina has worked hard to develop her skills and won the Guild of Professional Photographers Children, Family & Lifestyle Photographer of the Year.
-She has recently branched out into Training and was awarded Top 3 Professional Photographer of the Year by the SWPP.
-She is now also working with commercial clients and is very excited to be featuring in Photoplus: The Canon Magazine in upcoming months.
+She has now branched out into Training and has been named Best Professional Photography Trainer by the SWPP.
+She is now also working with commercial clients and her work can regularly be seen in industry magazines amongst others.

 Tell us a bit about you as a mum

 Growing up I was always very career driven and I did wonder if children would become a part of my life.
 As it turned out it wasn’t until I was 30 until I had my first child a little boy.
 My daughter followed 2.5 years later and they are now 7 and 10 years old!
 I love being a Mum but was also still keen to retain some sense of self in a job that challenged me and that I enjoyed doing.

 I worked in Marketing and Brand Management for 15 years and after having my second child it quickly became apparent that I couldn’t balance working full time on international brands and be there for the kids.
 I decided to change careers and wanted to become a photographer as it was a great way to take images as my children grew up as well as meet like-minded families.

 How easy have you found being a working mum?

 Not that easy it’s a real challenge!!
 I am lucky that my job means I can get to sports days, assembly’s and school trips but on top of my work I still have to find time for all of the usual house chores/ food shopping etc. I often feel like I have a lot of different hats on!